BranchMetrics/android-branch-deep-linking-attribution/README.md

 ```
 - This supports minimum sdk level 16.
 If you want to support minimum sdk level 9 please consider using version 1.14.5.
 If you want to to support a minimum SDK of 15, use the 2.x versions.
 - Android SDK versions 3.x and above communicate over TLS1.2.
-- If you want to import the JAR directly, you can find the build in the root of this repository.
+- If you want to import the AAR directly, you can find the build in Nexus here: https://search.maven.org/artifact/io.branch.sdk.android/library.
 - Or you can clone this repo and import the source as a library into your project

 ### Register Your App